makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 _Malina [2:11 PM]> Can't wait! <3_

-The chime was growing louder in the kitchen, but Sélène clutched her phone in her paw for a moment longer, smiling at that little heart at the end of Malina's last message.
+The chime was growing louder and more insistent in the kitchen, but Sélène clutched her phone in her paw for a moment longer, smiling at that little heart at the end of Malina's last message.

 -----

 The rest of the day had passed with relative ease.
 The conversation with Malina had broken a lot of cycling trains of thought.
 Not all of them, but enough that she didn't get interrupted by her compulsions.
-She was at the point where, as her therapist put it, she could acknowledge the obsession, recognize it, and...well, not let it go, but at least set it at the periphery.
+She was at the point where, as her therapist put it, she could acknowledge the obsession, recognize it, and...well, not let it go, not this time, but at least set it at the periphery where she could keep an eye on it..

 All the same, Sélène found herself spending as much time listening intently for Aiden's car as she did working.